-Subject to the terms of the IRGA, if the Subordinate Voting Shares achieve (the "Mandatory Conversion Moment") a share price that is equal to at least C\$• (the "Premium Target Price") (being 125% of the Initial Pref Value) determined on the basis of the 60-day volume weighted average trading price of the Subordinate Voting Shares for any 60-day period, and the holders of the Preferred Shares have not exercised the Preferred Share Conversion Right within 30 days after notice has been given to them that such Premium Target Price has been achieved, the Company will redeem the Preferred Shares in exchange for a cash payment to the holders of the Preferred Shares of the Initial Pref Value (the "Company Mandatory Conversion Moment Call Right").
-The Company Mandatory Conversion Moment Call Right can only be exercised by the Company if the Coop exercises its corresponding right over the Preference Units.
+Subject to the terms of the IRGA, if the Subordinate Voting Shares achieve (the "Mandatory Conversion Moment") a volume weighted average share price that is equal to at least the Canadian dollar equivalent of 125% of the Initial Pref Value (being the Canadian dollar equivalent of €23.830064508, calculated at the time of completion of Step 1 of the Pre-Closing Reorganization - see "Pre-Closing Reorganization") (the "Premium Target Price") determined on the basis of the 60-day volume weighted average trading price of the Subordinate Voting Shares for any 60-day period, and the holders of the Preferred Shares have not exercised the Preferred Share Conversion Right within 30 days after notice has been given to them that the Premium Target Price has been achieved, the Company will redeem the Preferred Shares in exchange for a cash payment to the holders of the Preferred Shares of the Initial Pref Value (the "Company Mandatory Conversion Moment Call Right").

-Pursuant to the terms of the IRGA, the earliest date that the actual conversion or redemption of Preferred Shares resulting from the occurrence of the Mandatory Conversion Moment may occur is the first business day occurring 12-months following the closing of the Acquisition and, thereafter, such conversion may only occur after the first business day that is six months following the Mandatory Conversion Moment.
+Pursuant to the terms of the IRGA, the earliest date that the actual conversion or redemption of Preferred Shares resulting from the occurrence of the Mandatory Conversion Moment may occur is the first business day occurring 12-months following the Trading Date and, thereafter, such conversion may only occur after the first business day that is six months following the Mandatory Conversion Moment.

 Upon the exercise of the Company Mandatory Conversion Moment Call Right, the holders of the Preferred Shares will also be entitled to receive all accrued but unpaid dividends accruing to the day before the redemption date.
 Pursuant to the terms of the IRGA, the board of directors of the Company will make a determination as to whether the Company has sufficient cash on hand to satisfy the payment of any accrued but unpaid dividends on the Preferred Shares in cash.
-If the board of directors of the Company determines that the Company does not have sufficient cash on hand, the accrued but unpaid dividends will be satisfied by the issuance of Subordinate Voting Shares of equal value.
+If the board of directors of the Company determines that the Company does not have sufficient cash on hand, the accrued but unpaid dividends will, subject to TSXV approval, be satisfied by the issuance of Subordinate Voting Shares of equal value.